Classroom expectations help students build social responsibility. Try creating a classroom contract together using the children’s ideas.

 Starting at the beginning of the year, we have conversations with each day about social topics.
 We talk about respect, community, team work, responsibility etc. I ask them questions and give them scenarios to discuss and answer.
 This encourages critical thinking and sharing of viewpoints.

 I read books daily and choose stories that illustrate how children deal with different emotions and issues.
 We talk about the stories and students share their connections.
 This post includes my list of books that are perfect for teaching social skills and having those important conversations.

-We gather as a class to create an anchor chart together.
+We gather as a class to create an anchor chart together (What are anchor charts?).
 I have the chart ready with a title “A Great Classroom” and a Y shape below it to create three separate areas to add our ideas.
 Children are asked to give thoughts and answer questions honestly.
-You could change the title to something different that suits your class, such as “A Peaceful Classroom” or “Mrs. or Mr.’s Classroom”.
+Also, you could change the title to something different that suits your class, such as “A Peaceful Classroom” or “Mrs. or Mr.’s Classroom”.

 I start with asking them to imagine what a “great” classroom looks like (what they see when they look around in their classroom and at the children).
 As students raise their hands and share ideas, I add those ideas to the anchor chart.
 If I feel like an important idea has not been mentioned, I may give hints or ask questions until someone mentions it.

 Some of the ideas for “A Great Classroom looks like include happy kids, working hard, fun, learning, helping, and more.